-Honors projects are student-initiated and culminate in the production of professional quality research projects of 30-50 pages.
+Honors projects are student-initiated and culminate in the production of professional quality research projects of 40-50 pages (or equivalent content in various forms).
 Honors projects offer an opportunity in the junior and senior years for students to work closely with a faculty member on a theoretically sophisticated project designed to explore more deeply a particular focus of the student's major program.
 This work is conducted independently in consultation with an advisor to be selected from among the full-time faculty.
 The student should begin exploring an honors project by discussing topics with his or her English advisor.